Thomas-Mildner/KP-DataBinding/LectureNotes.md

 *Side note: Interceptors are objects that don't change the logic but extend it with another aspect (because of that they are also called decorators and are a key concept of the aspect oriented programming (AOP) paradigm).*

-The property of an object is the _subject_ in terms of the Observer pattern and there are _observers_ which are notified whenever the value of the property has been changed because actually the interceptor gets called when the value has to be changed, updates the underlying object and notifies all its _observers_ that a change occured.
+The property of an object is the _subject_ in terms of the Observer pattern and there are _observers_ which are notified whenever the value of the property has been changed because actually the interceptor gets called when the value has to be changed, updates the underlying object and notifies all its _observers_ that a change occurred.

 The following sequence diagram shows how an abstract observer is notified when the value of property is overwritten: